datasciencemasters/go/README.md

 [Follow me on Twitter @clarecorthell](http://twitter.com/clarecorthell)

-NB: Fancy Homepage [here](http://datasciencemasters.org) (You are currently seeing the living document)

-## The Open-Source Data Science Masters - Curriculum
+## The Open-Source Data Science Masters

 ### The Internet is Your Oyster